Azcapotzalco Mexico City, Mexico Travel Guide

 Mexico City offers options for every spending level, from frugal backpacking to luxurious escapes.

-Stay in high-end hotels in upscale neighborhoods outside Azcapotzalco (e.g., Polanco, Reforma).
+Stay in high-premium hotels in upscale neighborhoods outside Azcapotzalco (e.g., Polanco, Reforma).
 Utilize private transportation, chauffeured services, or premium ride-sharing options.
 Indulge in fine dining at Mexico City's top restaurants.
 Consider private cooking classes or exclusive culinary experiences.
 Opt for curated private tours, skip-the-line access to major sites, and high-end activities.

 Use a budgeting app to monitor your spending.